solo-fsw/sosxr-unity-tinysynth/README.md

 What's it do
 ------------

 usfxr lets you quickly generate placeholder (or permanent, I don't judge) sound effects right inside the Unity editor.

+This is achieved by being essentially a tiny synthesizer tailored for making bleeps and bloops suitable for games, it comes with several presets to quickly generate a starting point that can be tweaked further.

 Installation